ervhart/Terraform_Docker_Contanier/README.md

 Provision the NGINX server container with apply.
 When Terraform asks you to confirm type yes and press ENTER.
 Verify the existence of the NGINX container by visiting localhost:8000 in your web browser or running docker ps to see the container.
+To stop the container running, type terraform destroy